wanderdust/newsletter/content/posts/019_building_a_self_service_data_api/index.md

 - Endpoints at peak: _N_
 - Main reasons for retirement: adoption drop, upkeep cost, newer vendor tools

-## 3. Seven Key Lessons
+## 3. Key Lessons
-1. Data modelling breaks or kills the performance
+1. Data modelling breaks or kills the platform
 2. Self Service in data requires guardrails
 3. Write good user facing documentation - safe yourself support
-4. Write good platform documentation
+4. Extensive documentation does not substitute a bad design.
+Create a good UX experience from the start
-5. Stick to a single Warehouse and a singgle operational Store if possible 6.
+5. Stick to a single Warehouse and a singgle operational Store if possible.
+6. UX - Make users life easy - local testing etc.
+7. Don't use trino for Operational Use Cases
+8. Data duplication is expensive (hard to build, hard to maintain, data duplication is expensive) - But it is better than hitting the warehouse for OLTP use cases.

 ## 4. What Worked Well
 - Unified JSON schema for all responses